 The OBV and Moving Average Combo strategy combines the indicator’s volume analysis with classic trend analysis of a moving average to create a powerful confluence.

-- The Logic: Use a moving average to define the primary trend.
+Use a moving average to define the primary trend.
 Then, consult On Balance Volume to validate the strength of the activity behind that trend.

 - The Rules for a Buy Trade: